Javidi31/COVID19_Reg_Caps_Dense/README.md

 and then extracts train and test features in a specific layer number.
 Features will be saved in the folder "DenseNetFeatures"

-3- Run "[RegCSDenseCapsNet.py](https://github.com/Javidi31/RegCapsNet/blob/main/RegResCapsNet.py)" aiming signatures classification.
+3- Run "[RegCSDenseCapsNet.py](https://github.com/Javidi31/COVID19_Reg_Caps_Dense/blob/master/REG_CS_CAPS_DENSE/Prot1_CovidCT/reg_cs_caps_dense.py)" aiming COVID-19 classification.
 This file used features of step 2 (which are saved in folder "DenseNetFeatures") as input data.

 **************************************************************************************************************************************************
 # Dataset